Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Experimental Setup

 where \( K \) is the number of feedback samples.
 The parameters \( \theta \) are updated by minimizing this loss.
 The up-to-date risk models are then used to predict the acceptance probability of a request at a given DC.
 If the predicted probability $\hat{y}$ exceeds a predefined threshold $\rho_{\text{risk}}$, the assignment is considered feasible.
 This approach bridges the gap between meta-heuristic-based optimization and data-driven decision-making, making it a more effective solution for SFC partitioning.
 Despite its advantages, RAILS, like ILS, does not explicitly optimize for long-term performance.
 While it enhances decision-making in the short term, it does not proactively manage resource availability across future requests.

-\item \textbf{Sequential DDQN (seqDDQN).} This state-of-the-art DRL-based solution employs Double Deep Q-Network (DDQN) to sequentially map VNFs one by one to target data centers.
+\item \textbf{Sequential DDQN (seqDDQN).} This SoTA DRL-based solution employs Double Deep Q-Network (DDQN) to sequentially map VNFs one by one to target data centers (see Alg.~\ref{alg:sddqn}).
 As one of the leading DRL methods for tackling the SFCP problem, seqDDQN inherently optimizes for long-term performance via Q-learning.
 The decision for each VNF is made with access to the action of the preceding VNF, allowing for a degree of coordination between assignments.
-Alg.~\ref{alg:sddqn} outlines the learning process of seqDDQN.
 In particular, the next state $s'$ in the transition represents the entire SFC of the subsequent request.
 The Q-value of the next state-action is estimated by averaging the corresponding maximum Q-values across all VNFs in the next state.
 However, its sequential nature can result in longer decision-making times and may miss globally optimal solutions due to its stepwise approach.
-In this work, reward signals are shared among VNF decisions within the same SFC.
-This method serves as a modern DRL-based benchmark for comparison.
+In this work, reward signals are shared between decisions within the same SFC.
+This method serves as a modern DRL-based benchmark.